rancher/k3os/README.md

 Upgrading and reconfiguring k3OS is all handled through the Kubernetes operator.
 The operator is still in development.
 More details to follow.
-The basic design is that one can set the desired k3s and k3OS versions, plus there configuration and the operator will roll that out to the cluster.
+The basic design is that one can set the desired k3s and k3OS versions, plus their configuration and the operator will roll that out to the cluster.

 ## Building